mordachai/combat-tracker-extensions/readme.md

 ```

-The original version available in Foundry modules page its not compatible with the last Foundry's version.
+The original version available in Foundry modules page its not compatible with the current Foundry version.
 I did a pull request to Andersware, if he opt to merge it I'll probaly kill this version and we can keep using his.

 -----